Carey Price: Personal life

-Price, who is of the Nuxalk and Southern Carrier Aboriginal heritage, was named as an honorary co-chair at the 2010 National Aboriginal Hockey Championships that were held in Ottawa, Ontario.
+From his maternal grandparents, Price has Norwegian Canadian heritage and is a member of Ulkatcho First Nation, and has Nuxalk and Southern Carrier heritage.
+In 2010, he was named as an honorary co-chair for that year's National Aboriginal Hockey Championships held in Ottawa, Ontario.

 Price met his wife, Angela, while playing major junior hockey with the Tri-City Americans; the couple had been initially set up on a blind date by her friend who was dating Carey's roommate at the time.
 They were married in Benton City, Washington near Angela's hometown of Kennewick in August 2013.
 The next day, Price flew to Calgary for Hockey Canada's Olympic orientation camp for the 2014 Sochi Olympics.
 On October 21, 2015, Angela Price stated on her blog that they were expecting their first child the following spring.
 In May 2016, Angela gave birth to the couple's first child, a girl named Liv.
 In December 2018, Angela gave birth to their second daughter, Millie.
 In June 2020, it was announced they were expecting their third child.
 That October, the Price family welcomed a boy named Lincoln.

 Price is the brother-in-law of former Canadiens teammate Yannick Weber, who married Price's younger sister, Kayla, in July 2022.
-The couple originally met at the 2014 Sochi Olympics when Weber was there to play for Switzerland, and she to see her brother play for Canada.
+The couple originally met at the 2014 Sochi Olympics, where Weber represented Switzerland and she was present to see her brother play for Canada.